pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 - `UNLOCK` → Clear stale lock (rare): Only if lock is stale (>2 hours) OR certain no other session is writing.
 - `BURST` → Complete 3–7 **subtasks** inside one EPIC before SAVE (fast lane).
 - `BLITZ` → Complete **up to 50 micro-tasks** as one **WORK_PACKET** (batched, same-area changes), with **mini-checks every 10 items**, then one SAVE.
+- `BATCH_20` → Speed mode: PLAN once, then execute 10–20 related atomic steps on the same objective.
+Every 5 steps: run mini-check (typecheck/lint + smallest smoke).
+Log each step to RUN LOG.
+End with SAVE (checkpoint + commit).
+If any step fails: stop, set STATUS: RED, write blocker, do not continue.

 ### AUTO_MODE (FULL AUTONOMY, SAFE)